 Latest Book News

-Aug 2023: Emily and I spoke at Greenbelt, drawing together stories from the book on the theme of Disability and Justice: Prophets on the Edge.
+Aug 2023: Emily and I spoke at the Greenbelt festival, sharing stories from the book on the theme Disability and Justice: Prophets on the Edge.

-June 2023: We spoke about the book for a webinar hosted by St Paul’s Cathedral – At the Gates: Sharing the Stories of Disabled Christians.
+June 2023: The book was the focus of a webinar hosted by St Paul’s Cathedral – At the Gates: Sharing the Stories of Disabled Christians.

 2022:

-Naomi was interviewed for the Radio 4 Sunday programme on 4th Sept 2022, with Rev Zoe Heming (audio).
+Naomi was interviewed for the Radio 4 Sunday programme on 4th Sept 2022, with Rev Zoe Heming.
 Starts at minute 29:15.

 The Church Times shared an extract of the book.